GurvinderGarcha/TestTransactions/README.md

 # TestTransactions

 Please update the connection string in the web config file.

-And to create new database and run the  following query against that database.
+The local database mdf file can be used for the database with updated connection string or create new database and run the  following query against that database.

 Create database TransactionData
 (